 A corolla is the outer envelope or crowning portion of a flower.
 (The new Scion line is named after another flower term.)

-Beginning in 1997, all Toyota Corollas were built in California (USA) and Canada - a far cry from Toyota's first days in the United States, when quick-to-rust, underpowered Coronas were brought in exclusively from Japan.
-One of the first "joint venture" plants, called NUMMI, was opened in California - using a former General Motors factory.
+Beginning in 1997, all Toyota Corollas for U.S. sale were built in the United States and Canada - a far cry from Toyota's first days in the United States, when quick-to-rust, underpowered Coronas were brought in exclusively from Japan.
+One of the first “joint venture” plants, called NUMMI, was opened in California - using a former General Motors factory.
 The webmaster's 1976 Camaro, long gone now, was a testament to that plant’s poor quality.
-Under Toyota's management - featuring empowerment and continuous improvement - the plant quickly became one of the best in the world.
+Under Toyota's management - featuring empowerment and continuous improvement - the plant quickly became one of the best in the world (though, as a separate business unit, it was shut down to avoid paying out workers’ pensions).
 There are few Corolla problems that can be attributed to assembly rather than parts.
+Starting in 2019, Corollas formerly made in Toronto will be made in Kentucky.

 See the sidebar on the left hand side of this page for links to our various sections - the Corolla forum, specs, performance tips, etc.